Find the first commercially credible route into a complex market.

 Not sure if your wedge is buyable?

-The output is a short falsification note, not a full wedge discovery, source pack, account list, outbound narrative, or investment recommendation.
+The output is a bounded diagnostic output, not a full wedge discovery, source pack, account list, outbound narrative, investment recommendation, or legal advice.

 Confidentiality-aware intake

-We encourage sanitized input.
-For stealth, M&A, or board-sensitive cases, use NDA handling instead of submitting sensitive details.
+Start with sanitized context by email.
+For stealth, M&A, or board-sensitive cases, we confirm NDA handling before sensitive details are shared.

 Wedge Fit Check FAQ

-Short answers for teams deciding whether to submit a hypothesis, book a briefing, or use NDA handling.
+Short answers for teams deciding whether to email a hypothesis, start a fit check, or use NDA handling.

 What is a Wedge Fit Check?